Dmium/whitespacedata/README.md

 My data got too easy to read so I'm converting all of it into whitespace

 # TODO

--Fix dumb int rounding causing inconsistent for loops.
+- ~~Fix dumb int rounding causing inconsistent for loops.~~
+- Finishing touches then submit for pip